briis/unifiprotect/README.md

 **You can only add Unifi Protect through the Integration page, Yaml configuration is no longer supported.**

+### MIGRATING FROM CLOUDKEY+ V1.x
+When you upgrade your CloudKey+ from FW V1.x to 2.x, your CK wil move to UnifiOS as core operating system.
+That also means that where you previously used port 7443 you now need to use port 443.
+There are two ways to fix this:
+* Delete the Unifi Protect Integration and re-add it, using port 443.
+* Edit the file `.storage/core.config_entries` in your Home Assistant instance.
+Search for Unifi Protect and change port 7443 to 443.
+Restart Home Assistant.
+(Make a backup firts)

 ### CONFIGURATION VARIABLES
 **host**:<br>
   *(string)(Required)*<br>